Treating Sciatica Pain at Home

 - Why this works – Stretching the piriformis and hamstring muscles can bring relief to an irritated sciatic nerve.

 I have written previously about inversion tables and my experience over the years.
 Inversion therapy has been a big help with my back problems.
-I was first introduced to an inversion table; back in 2011, I was not instructed on how to use one properly.
+I was first introduced to an inversion table; back in 2011, I was not instructed on how to use it correctly.
 I actually did more harm than good.

 During my recovery from an injury in 2016, my chiropractor gave me specific instructions on how to use an inversion table properly.
 No, I do not hang completely upside down like a bat.
 I invert at about a 60-degree angle, which is a great angle for the spine to decompress.